jonathancross/jc-docs/Git-CheatSheet.md

 # Assuming remote is jonathancross/Signal-Android.git and changes are on branch patch-1
 git clone git@github.com:jonathancross/Signal-Android.git
 cd Signal-Android
-git checkout patch-1 # NOT git branch patch-1 with will CREATE patch-1!!!!!!!!!
+git checkout patch-1 # NOT `git branch patch-1` which will CREATE patch-1!!!!!!!!!
 git branch # Check that you are now on patch-1 git log --stat -1 # Look for your commit
 # git pull  # DOES NOTHING SO COMMENTING OUT